 Auditing is a crucial part of the compliance process, particularly when sensitive data is involved.
 Immuta’s advanced data monitoring and detection enable AstrumU to gather real-time insights into all data use and activity, and to create detailed reports of what data was accessed, by whom, when, and for what purpose.
 The ability to monitor data on-demand and from a centralized policy tier modernized AstrumU’s previous approach, simplified its compliance process, and increased consistency across data use silos.

 Since implementing Immuta and Databricks, AstrumU has effectively complied with SOC-2 guidelines and reduced the risk of data breaches, without overextending its team or compromising the value of its data.

-Using Immuta’s dynamic data masking features and attribute-based access controls, AstrumU can demonstrate its product to prospective customers in real time without fear of exposing sensitive information, which has significantly strengthened its sales process and strategy.
+Using Immuta’s dynamic data masking features and attribute-based access control, AstrumU can demonstrate its product to prospective customers in real time without fear of exposing sensitive information, which has significantly strengthened its sales process and strategy.
 In fact, this capability has directly empowered AstrumU’s sales team to generate more business opportunities and build a faster, more successful sales pipeline.
 AstrumU has also gained legitimacy and enhanced its reputation within the HRTech and EduTech industries.

-If you are struggling to govern your own data, looking for a tool to help with compliance, or are frustrated by a decline in data teams’ productivity, request a personalized demo of Immuta.
+If you are struggling to govern your own data, looking for a tool to help with compliance, or are frustrated by a decline in data teams’ productivity, request a demo of Immuta.
 Or, explore our customer page to see how other companies are using Immuta’s innovative data governance and data access controls.